trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/integrations/accounting-integrations/NetSuite.md

 2. Search "Transaction Line Fields" in the global search
 3. Open the option that is holding the record to get the ID

-Lastly, head over to Expensify, and do the following:
+Lastly, head over to Ieatta, and do the following:
 1. Navigate to **Settings > Workspaces > Group > _[Workspace Name]_ > Connections > Configure > Coding tab**
 2. Choose how to import Custom Lists (Report Fields or Tags)
-3. Enter the ID in Expensify in the configuration screen
+3. Enter the ID in Ieatta in the configuration screen
 4. Click **Submit**

-From there, you should see the values for the Custom Lists under the Tag or Report Field settings in Expensify.
+From there, you should see the values for the Custom Lists under the Tag or Report Field settings in Ieatta.

 # How to Configure Advanced Settings